mongodb-university/realm-tutorial/README.md

 - Be sure to **check the logs in Realm UI** for more information as well as the console in your app.
 - **Delete the app from the simulator** to purge local data.
 - **Restart Sync** in the Realm UI by clicking "Delete Synced Data" on the Sync page.
-- Be sure to deploy your changes in the Realm UI.
+- Be sure to **deploy your changes** in the Realm UI.
-- If your schema does not match the server: compare the class definitions from the SDKs tab in the Realm UI with those in the client code.
+- If your schema does not match the server, **compare the class definitions from the SDKs tab in the Realm UI** with those in the client code.
-- When creating objects, make sure the partition value of your new object matches the partition value you opened the Realm with.
+- When creating objects, make sure the **partition value of your new object matches** the partition value you opened the Realm with.